Jasmine is derived from the Persian name ‘Yasmin,’ meaning ‘Gift from God,’ and the aromatic Pink Jasmine Flower justifies this reasonably.

 - Uses of Pink Jasmine Flowers

-Native to China and Myanmar, an evergreen Pink Jasmine blossoms with white star-like flowers and pink buds.
+Native to China and Myanmar, Pink Jasmine, an evergreen climber, blossoms with white star-like flowers, hardy within zones 7-10.

 Pink Jasmine Flower Overview

 Pink Jasmine is an evergreen undercover climber that can grow up to 20-25 feet tall.